 What To Expect in Your Agreement With a Scanning Provider

-Before any scanning begins, you should have a written agreement in place that clearly explains how your records will be handled.
+Before scanning begins, you will likely have a written agreement in place that explains how your records will be handled throughout the project.
 This document gives you a full view of what the provider is responsible for, the security steps they follow, and how they’ll protect your information throughout the project.
 It should also reaffirm how your files will be stored, who will have access to them, and the steps the provider will take if something unexpected occurs.
-Reviewing this agreement upfront helps you understand exactly what to expect and gives you confidence that the provider has a well-defined process in place.
+Reviewing this agreement carefully helps you understand what to expect and gives you confidence that the provider has a well-defined process in place.

 2. The Physical Protections You Should See